 P.S: Molokhia (also spelt as mulukhiyah or molokheya) is a widely used leafy vegetable used in Egypt.

 In simple words, mixed meat grill is an assortment of various kinds and chops of grilled meat, served together.
 This forms an important part of Egyptian cuisine, and is loved by locals and travelers alike.

 Generally grilled on charcoal, a mixed meat grill consists of –

-For a delicious serving of mixed meet grill, my Cairo food guide would suggest you to visit Farahat, Auf, or Abou-Tarek.
+For a delicious serving of mixed meat grill, my Cairo food guide would suggest you visit Farahat, Auf, or Abou-Tarek.

 Meat Cooked on Surface Grills

 Last but not least on the list, is the meat grilled on surface grills.
 Head nowhere other than El Madina.
 It offers various meat products grilled along with sheep fat.
 This lets them gain an extraordinary, mouth-watering taste.

 On the menu of El Madina, you can find, meat fillets, sausage, kofta balls, liver, sliced balls (yeah, as in testicles, they’re extremely famous in Egypt), and marrow.